adricaram/Fake-game-server/README.md

     ```sh
     minikube start --driver=hyperv
     ```
-2. Initialize and apply Terraform configuration go to the terraform folder then :
+2. Initialize and apply Terraform configuration, go to the terraform folder then :
     ```sh
     terraform init